Jensen Huang

 Jensen Huang cofounded Nvidia in 1993, building more powerful computer chips for video games.

-The 56 year old Taiwanese American entrepreneur, worth $4.6bn, is now leading the AI revolution, and has just been ranked as “The World’s Best Performing CEO” of 2019 according to Harvard Business Review.
+The 56 year old Taiwanese American entrepreneur, is now leading the AI revolution, and has just been ranked as “The World’s Best Performing CEO” of 2019 according to Harvard Business Review.

 Huang, actually named Jen-Hsun rather than Jensen, graduated from Oregon State University and then gained a masters in electrical engineering from Stanford.